Plutoteris/DTL-Location/README.md

 "DEF_Invalid_Case" - This folder shows two cases which DEF method cannot locate the FOs source.

-2021/9/1 - Upload the function related to AlexNet and GoogLeNet models training.
+2021/9/1 - Upload the functions related to AlexNet and GoogLeNet models training.

 Please contact Dr. Feng (sfeng@seu.edu.cn) for further documentation and explanation.